 Big changes, like bringing home a new pet, can stress a cat.
 When your cat is uncomfortable or feeling threatened, he’s more likely to hiss and growl not only at the new pet but also at you.

-If your cat is reacting to a big change like a new pet, then try to find ways to make that change gradually.
+If your cat is reacting to a big change like a new pet, then find ways to make that change gradually.
 Give your cat a space in the house that’s all his own so he can feel safe.
 Perform gradual supervised introductions, and most of all, be patient.
 Even once your cat is well acquainted with a new family member, he may still hiss and growl more than normal until he fully trusts that he’s safe with the new pet.

 If your cat is growling or hissing because he’s stressed, then using cat pheromones may help relieve his stress and reassure him.
 Pheromones come in multiple forms, and they’re easy to use.
 Consider using a spray bottle of pheromones so you can spritz them in the room where your cat happens to be at the time.
 This option also is a great way to help comfort your cat when you’re putting him in the carrier for a trip to the vet.